BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 {% include tip/close.html %}

-Enhanced Privacy: ecashh uses blinded signatures, ensuring that transaction details, including user identities and amounts, remain hidden.
+* **Enhanced Privacy** - ecash uses blinded signatures, ensuring that transaction details, including user identities and amounts, remain hidden.
 This level of privacy is superior to traditional Bitcoin transactions.

-Speed: Since transactions are processed by a centralized mint ecash transactions are fast and efficient, which helps in handling a large volume of transactions without the limitations that exist on bitcoin on-chain or the Lightning Network.
+* **Speed** -Since transactions are processed by a centralized mint ecash transactions are fast and efficient, which helps in handling a large volume of transactions without the limitations that exist on bitcoin on-chain or the Lightning Network.

-Low Costs: The processing of ecash transactions is inexpensive, making it a cost-effective solution for both small and large payments.
+* **Low Costs** - The processing of ecash transactions is inexpensive, making it a cost-effective solution for both small and large payments.

-Ease of Use: Users do not need to manage complex aspects of the Bitcoin, such as channels or liquidity, simplifying the user experience.
+* **Ease of Use** - Users do not need to manage complex aspects of the Bitcoin, such as channels or liquidity, simplifying the user experience.

-Flexible Mint Options: Multiple independent mints can operate, allowing users to choose mints based on their reputation, fees, and other preferences.
+* **Flexible Mint Options** - Multiple independent mints can operate, allowing users to choose mints based on their reputation, fees, and other preferences.
 This decentralization reduces reliance on a single entity.

-Reduced Trust Assumptions: While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
+**Reduced Trust Assumptions** - While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
 The mint does not have access to user transaction data or balances.

 ## Ecash compared to custodial lightning